ipikuka/remark-flexible-containers/README.md

 This plugin is useful if you want to **add a custom container** in markdown, for example, in order to produce a **callout** or **admonition**.

-- This plugin can add `container` node, with _custom tag, custom class name and also additional properties_.
+- This plugin can add `container` node, with _custom tag name, custom class name and also additional properties_.
-- This plugin can add `title` node inside the container, if the title is provided, with _custom tag, custom class name and also additional properties_.
+- This plugin can add `title` node inside the container, if the title is provided, with _custom tag name, custom class name and also additional properties_.

+This plugin does not support nested containers.

 ## Installation